Cohesion (computer science): High cohesion

 While in principle a module can have perfect cohesion by only consisting of a single, atomic element – having a single function, for example – in practice complex tasks are not expressible by a single, simple element.
-Thus a single-element module has an element that either is too complicated, in order to accomplish a task, or is too narrow, and thus tightly coupled to other modules.
+Thus a single-element module has an element that is either too complicated to accomplish a task, or too narrow and thus tightly coupled to other modules.
 Thus cohesion is balanced with both unit complexity and coupling.

 Types of cohesion

-Cohesion is a qualitative measure, meaning that the source code to be measured is examined using a rubric to determine a classification.
+Cohesion is a qualitative measure, meaning that the source code is examined using a rubric to determine a classification.
 Cohesion types, from the worst to the best, are as follows: